ualberta-robotics/mpccollocation/README.md

 # MPC style Direct Collocation for Kinova Trajectory Planning
 Repository containing code snippets in Python and Matlab for Kinova Trajectory Optimization

+The example codes assume you area working on workstation *hulk* wuth the Kinova nodes running on the worksation *vis*

 ## The Procedure Step-By-Step

 1. ### Recording robot trajectories and saving to rosbag files